FaizAther/dcc888-papers/paper1/liner_phi_place.md

 ### What is the specific problem that the paper solves (PHI)

-The paper provides a way to place phi nodes (for static single assignment form, SSA) in linear time as opposed to previous methods that require precomputing domincance frontiers.
+The paper provides a way to place phi nodes (for static single assignment form, SSA) in linear time as opposed to previous methods that require pre-computing dominance frontiers.

 ### Why is this problem important